temporalio/documentation/docs-src/references/events.md

 This [Event](/concepts/what-is-an-event) type indicates that an [Activity Task Execution](/concepts/what-is-an-activity-task-execution) was started.
 The SDK Worker picked up the Activity Task and started processing the [Activity](/concepts/what-is-an-activity) invocation.
 Note that the ActivityTaskStarted event is written into Workflow history when your activity completes or fails after all of its retries.
-It may be counter-intuitive that this happens after the terminal Event (like [ActivityTaskCompleted](/references/events#activitytaskcompleted) or [ActivityTaskFailed](/references/events#activitytaskfailed)).
+It may be counter-intuitive that this happens after the final Activity Event (like [ActivityTaskCompleted](/references/events#activitytaskcompleted) or [ActivityTaskFailed](/references/events#activitytaskfailed)).
 Don't be misled into thinking that the activity is failing to start.
 See [When does Temporal write the ActivityTaskStarted event into Workflow history?](https://community.temporal.io/t/when-does-temporal-write-the-activitytaskstarted-event-into-workflow-history/6162) for more details.